brunokrauss/klicktipp-api/README.md

 # klicktippAPI

-A node translation of php Wrapper of the klicktipp API For more Information, see the documentation of the offical [PHP version].
+A node translation of php Wrapper of the klicktipp API.

+Please see the documentation of the offical [PHP version] For more Information,.
 ## Install

 ```bash